 [There are fewer men clients and also a greater dropout rate, is it possible to do something different with men or should we accept the situation?]
 There are a lot of men who continued; those who didn’t drop out at the beginning are continuing.
 With time and with experience the women volunteers understood better how to deal with men.

 [Is the psychologist critical, without the psychologist are we putting the volunteers at risk?]
 Without a psychologist there will be burnout and a risk to the volunteers.
 The psychologist provides them a container, protects them, creates boundaries, takes care that they don’t take [the work] home.

-יש לי 24 שעות בחודש וזה מספק מבחינת הליווי של 36 מתנדבים. יש לי מפגש קבוצתי של כולם פעם בחודש, יש לי פגישות עם קבוצות קטנות, סופר וויז'ן קבוצות של 4 (לא כדאי יותר) וגם מפגשים אישיים. כרגע זה מספק אבל בתחילת התוכנית היה טוב שיהיה יותר מפסיכולוג אחד משני תחומים שונים, רצוי ניסיון ומעל גיל 35.

-לא הייתה נשירה ובכל זאת האם רואים אלו שהם שינויים אצל המתנדבים? המתנדבים מזדקנים, הם עצמם מתקרבים לסטטוס של הקליינטים. אז איך לדעתך צריך להתמודד עם זה, הרי לאורך זמן זה צפוי? אולי צריך להגדיר מראש שזה לתקופה מוגבלת ובוחנים מחדש, לא להציג את זה כאילו זה לכל הזמן + צריך להציע משהו במקום. אני גם נותנת להם כלים לעשות אינטרוספקציה על עצמם, להכיר יותר ולהשלים עם ההזדקנות.
+I have 24 hours each month, and this has to be enough for assisting 36 volunteers.
+I have a group meeting with everyone once a month, and I have meetings with small groups, supervision groups of four people (it is not worthwhile to include more) and also individual meetings.
+For now, this is enough, but at the beginning of the program it would have been better to have had more than one psychologist from two different fields, preferably with experience and over 35 years of age.

+There were no dropouts, and yet do you see changes among the volunteers?

+The volunteers are getting older.
+They are getting closer to the status of their clients.
+How do you think this should be dealt with, since it is to be expected over time?

+Maybe we need to define from the start that this is for a limited time, followed by a re-examination, and not present this as if it is endless.
+Then we should offer something else instead.
+I also give them tools to do introspection on their own, get to know themselves better and come to terms with their own aging.